zecrocks/zcash-stack/docs/class-3-monitor-week.md

 Occasionally check if your server is running using zecrock tools: [hosh Monitoring Tool](https://hosh.zec.rocks/zec)

 Slip away into the night, knowing your server is running and you've done a small service to Zcash ecosystem by ensuring the Right to Transact for future generations.
-Find a cozy spot, sit back, and sip a red-bull knowing you are providing diversity and reliability to the privacy-coin Zcash ecosystem.
+Find a cozy spot, sit back, and sip a Celsius knowing you are providing diversity and reliability to the privacy-coin Zcash ecosystem.

 ## Cool Tools in the ZEC ecosystem
 [What services accept ZEC as payment?](https://www.paywithz.cash/)